-4G is the next generation of mobile networks.
-We’ll look at 4G in the UK and how it compares to 3G.
+4G is the next generation of mobile network technology.
+It promises faster downloads and greater capacity.
+We investigate the benefits and compare it to 3G.

 This year, the UK’s major network operators are due to begin rolling out 4G mobile networks across the country.
 This will make use of technology called Long Term Evolution (or LTE for short).